ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hmip/README.md

 https://github.com/ioBroker/AdapterRequests/issues/62

 ## Changelog

+### 1.6.0 (2020-12-24)
+* Important note: Please limit control requests to the bare minimum because EQ-3 started to block IPs when you do too much!
+* (Apollon77) Add support for WALL_MOUNTED_THERMOSTAT_CHANNEL

 ### 1.5.2 (2020-12-15)
 * (Apollon77) ignore DEVICE_CHANNEL_EVENT for now and also log as debug to not flood log